In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 Among the incorporators of the Kansas Central were John Calhoun, Samuel D. Lecompte, A. S. White, and John Duff.
 The company’s capital stock was fixed at $1,000,000, and it was authorized to build a road “from any point on the Missouri River to any point on the western boundary.”

-The capital stock of the Southern Kansas Railroad was fixed at $3,000,000.
+The Southern Kansas Railroad’s capital stock was fixed at $3,000,000.
 The company was given a franchise to build a road “from the Missouri state line due west of Springfield to the west line of Kansas Territory.”
 A. J. Dorn, William J. Godfroy, James M. Linn, Joseph C. Anderson, and others were named as the incorporators.
 The act stipulated that work would begin on the road within nine years.

-H. D. McMeekin, John A. Halderman, R. R. Russell, Daniel Woodson, Samuel D. Lecompte, and C. H. Grover were among the incorporators of the Leavenworth & Lecompton road, which was to run between the points named.
-The capital stock was $3,000, 000 and the company was authorized to take stock in the Lecompton Bridge Company to assure an entrance to the territorial capital.
+H. D. McMeekin, John A. Halderman, R. R. Russell, Daniel Woodson, Samuel D. Lecompte, and C. H. Grover were among the Leavenworth & Lecompton Road incorporators.
+The road was to run between the points named.
+The capital stock was $3,000,000, and the company was authorized to take stock in the Lecompton Bridge Company to ensure an entrance to the territorial capital.
 Work was to begin on the road within five years.

 The first board of directors of the Kansas Valley Company was Thomas Johnson, H. J. Strickler, A. J. Isaacs, Rush Elmore, John P. Wood, Johnston Lykins, Andrew McDonald, Thomas N. Stinson, and Cyprian Chouteau.
 The capital stock was fixed at $5,000,000.
 The charter provided for the construction of a line of the railroad “from the western boundary line of the State of Missouri, on the south side of the Kansas River, commencing at the western terminus of the Pacific Railroad, near the mouth of the Kansas River, running up the valley of the river on the south bank thereof, by way of Lawrence, Benicia, Douglass, Lecompton, Tecumseh, and terminating at or near the town of Pawnee.”